djfole02/djfole02/README.md

 * 🌍  I'm based in Louisville, Kentucky
 * ✉️  You can contact me at [djfol@twc.com](mailto:djfol@twc.com)
-* 🧠  I'm currently learning JavaScript / HTML / CSS / C#, also nrolled in a Deeplearning.ai course from Coursera
+* 🧠  I'm currently learning JavaScript / HTML / CSS / C#, also enrolled in a Deeplearning.ai course from Coursera

 ### Skills